js-jslog/harpguru-scripts/richters-other-56-positions.md

 Something which might be well known to you already, but we can't skip over here is a definition of the Richter tuning system.
 Even if you think you know this, just stick around, it'll get novel real quick.

+Let's just clear down this harp face so we have a blank canvas Richter tuned harp in first position.
+Ok.

 Richter tuning was invented to give the player 3 things:

 1. A I chord triad, available all the way along the blow row